OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 Corellium is a commercial tool which offers virtual iOS devices - a virtual iPhone running actual iOS firmware.
 The product is very expensive (IDA-Pro license will feel very cheap) and there are no trial licenses available.
 This product is discussed here as it is the only publicly available iOS emulator ever.

-Since it is a proprietary product, not much information is available about the implementation, but it is safe to assume that some kind of emulation is used behind the scenes.
-For an end user it is an emulator, with which multiple instances of a device can be launched, and the ability to take a snapshot of the device state and restore it, if needed.
-The product is quite straightforward to use and the virtual device can be accessed as a local device with some VPN configurations, thus making it available for application development as well.
+Corellium allows you to launch multiple instances of a device (jailbroken or not) which are accessible as local devices (with a simple VPN configuration).
+It has the ability to take and restore snapshots of the device state, and also offers a convenient web-based shell to the device.
+Finally and most importantly, due to its "emulator" nature, you can execute applications downloaded from the Apple App Store, enabling any kind of application analysis as you know it from real iOS (jailbroken) devices.

 ### Binary Analysis